LoopKit/LoopWorkspace/Scripts/LocalizationInstructions.md

 ## Overview

+> As of 18 Feb 2026, the translations for these repositories are added to lokalise
+> * DanaKit
+> * EversenseKit
+> * MedtrumKit

+> In order to manage those localization strings, the translation work will be done in the feat/eversense branch, which includes those 3 repositories.

+> The Scripts needed to handle these new repositories are found on in this branch (for now).

 Translations for Loop are performed by volunteers at [lokalise](https://app.lokalise.com/projects).
 Several scripts were added to assist in bringing those translations into the repositories and updating keys when strings are added or modified.